Welcome to today's edition of the Rush 24-7 podcast.

 This is how they fight wars.

-This is how they coddle the enemy.
+This is how they cobble the enemy.

 This is how they endanger us all and make us less safe.

-Bill Clinton even used to lie to us, saying that the no nuclear weapons were pointed at our country.
+Bill Clinton even used to lie to us, saying that no nuclear weapons were pointed at our country.

 The point of this was to allow America's children to sleep peacefully at night.

-He's giving away top-secret nuclear technology to the communist Chinese, making that statement inoperative, at the same time receiving illegal campaign contributions in the process.
+At the same time, Bill Clinton is saying that there are no nuclear weapons pointed at our country, he's giving away top-secret nuclear technology to the communist Chinese, making that statement inoperative, at the same time receiving illegal campaign contributions in the process.

 Today, Bill Clinton's liberal friends say that our children would sleep peacefully at night if we would surrender in Iraq, if we would retreat, if we would cut, and if we would run.